-- 3.5.9 The Council's treasury strategy for the current year was approved by Full Council on 24 February 2014 (Minute Item 7 C20140224).
+- 3.5.8 The Council's treasury strategy for 2014/15 was approved by Full Council on 24 February 2014 (Minute Item 7 C20140224).
 Within the report were detailed the different borrowing strategies available, of which temporary borrowing and borrowing from other local authorities were options.
 With UK local authorities struggling to identify approved counterparties to invest in and with low rates being achieved as a result of this risk-adverse approach, the markets have recently become active in local authority to local authority lending.
 Loans obtainable are for periods up to 5 years at interest rates well below the PWLB's certainty rate.
 Borrowing undertaken for up to 364 days is termed temporary borrowing and this form of borrowing is also being offered by other local authorities, currently at 0.60%.
 Temporary borrowing can be used for cash flow purposes pending a more advantageous time to borrow long term.
-To maximise savings on the interest payable on the Council's external debt, the Treasury Section will aim to utilise a combination of temporary borrowing, local authority borrowing for up to 5 years and the loan facilities detailed in 3.5.7 and 3.5.8 as well as utilising internal cash balances whenever possible. - 3.5.10 The interest rate payable on the Council's long term fixed rate debt has remained consistently below the average of all non-debt free London Boroughs.
+To maximise savings on the interest payable on the Council's external debt, the Treasury Section has in 2014/15 utilised a combination of temporary borrowing, local authority borrowing for up to 5 years, PWLB borrowing for longer periods and the loan facilities provided by Amber Green LEEF 2LLP as detailed in 3.5.4 as well as utilising internal cash balances whenever possible. - 3.5.9 The interest rate payable on the Council's long term fixed rate debt has remained consistently below the average of all non-debt free London Boroughs.
 This has been independently verified by CIPFA and is detailed below.